 At our cooking class in Hüttls Kochatelier, the ingredients are already available, and the Waldviertel specialties, which we cook together, are set.

 On the menu are Waldviertler organic carp in smoked crust from the bacon pan on red beets and a wine tavern in white wine krawn sauce as an appetizer.
 There is also a Grünnen Veltliner Kellerberg 2014 from the vineyard on the mountain.

 For the Waldviertler specialties main course, we cook a Dachsberger pork tenderloin on mushroom in root cream with herb serviette dumplings according to Thomas Hüttl's instructions.
 The Riesling Gaisberg 2013 from Schloss Gobelsburg tastes wonderful.
 Because barrique wines are not among my favorite wines, I renounce the Zweigelt Barrique 2011 of Eitzinger.
 Wines are known to be a matter of taste.

 The dessert then meets again exactly our taste: we conjure a chocolate soufflé with soft chocolate core with caramelized Wachau- Marillenröster to which the Trockenbeerenauslese 2007 by Rabl fits wonderfully.

-I'm always careful about carp, but this smoked-crusted Waldviertel carp was probably the best I've ever eaten.
+I'm always careful with carp, but this smoked-crusted carp from the Waldviertel was probably the best I've eaten so far.
 The crust and the bacon make this fish a real treat.
-He had nothing "fishy" about him.
-During the preparation, I was surprised how long it was fried on the skin side, but that is exactly what makes the crust so tasty, as Thomas Hüttl explains.
+There was nothing "fishy" about him at all.
+When preparing this Waldviertel specialty, I was surprised how long it was fried on the skin side, but that is exactly what makes the crust so tasty, as Thomas Hüttl explains to us.

-We roast the pork tenderloin first.
-Then it is placed in the oven, where it continues to fry for about 20 minutes at medium temperature.
-Then it comes in the tube at about 50 degrees and rests - wrapped in aluminum foil - until we have prepared the rest of the food.
-So it is just right when serving: still slightly pink, wonderful juicy and tender.
-The mushroom sauce is prepared from different types of mushrooms.
-In addition, there were herbal napkin dumplings wrapped in cellophane wrap, cooking for about 20 minutes in boiling water.
+First we sear the pork tenderloin.
+Then it is placed in the oven, where it continues to fry at medium temperature for about 20 minutes.
+Then it comes into the tube at about 50 degrees and rests - wrapped in aluminum foil - until we have prepared the rest of the meal.
+So it is exactly right when serving: still slightly pink, wonderfully juicy and tender.
+We prepare the mushroom sauce from different types of mushrooms.
+There were also herbal serviette dumplings, the dough of which was wrapped in cellophane film and cooked in boiling water for about 20 minutes.